XapiMa/webstachk/README.md

   -o string
     	output file path.
 If not set, it will be output to standard output -t string
-    	path to config.csv (default "In the same directory as the executable file")
+    	path to config.csv (required)
+  -i int
+      interval to self health check(second).
+In case of 0 it does not check

 ```